nicklockwood/SwiftFormat/README.md

 What's next?
 --------------

-I imagine people will discover (and hopefully report) a lot of bugs in this first release, so the next step will be to fix all of those.
+I expect people will discover (and hopefully report) a lot of bugs in this first release, so the next step will be to fix all of those.

 There are a bunch of additional rules I'd like to add, such as removing trailing semicolons, or correctly formatting headerdoc comments.

 At some point I should probably add an intermediate parsing stage that identifies high-level constructs such as classes and functions and assembles them into a syntax tree.
-I did't bother doing this originally because I thought it would be easier to implement formatting at the token level, but in fact this just meant that the logic for distinguishing between syntax constructs had to be split between the tokenizer and the formatting rules, making both of them more complex than they aught to be.
+I did't bother doing this originally because I thought it would be easier to implement formatting at the token level, but in fact this just meant that the logic for distinguishing between syntax constructs had to be split between the tokenizer and the formatting rules, making both of them more complex than they ought to be.

 Release notes